 The Registrar’s Office is responsible for student registration and academic records.
 We provide a continuum of service from enrollment to graduation and beyond.
 Penn Highlands students may register for courses during specific registration periods depending upon current enrollment.
 Please review the Academic Calendar for semester registration and add/drop periods.

-Students may register either in person, through the myPEAK portal, or through mailing or faxing a Registration Form to the Registrar’s Office.
+Students may register in person, online through myPEAK, or by mailing or faxing a Registration Form to the Registrar’s Office.
 Please contact our office for assistance in the registration process.

-Degree verifications and enrollment verifications can be accessed through the myPEAK portal.
+Degree and enrollment verifications are available through the myPEAK portal.
 Enrollment verification required by the student may be obtained two weeks prior to the start of the semester.

 The Family Educational Rights and Privacy Act was designated to protect the privacy of educational records, to establish the right of students to inspect and review their education records, and to provide guidelines for the correction of inaccurate or misleading data through informal and formal hearings.
 Students also have the right to file complaints with the Family Educational Rights and Privacy Act Office (FERPA) concerning alleged failures by the institution to comply with the Act.